Gardening is slowing down a bit this time of the year, but its also time to get my bird feeders ready to go for the winter.

 So I was on another mission of trying to find a solution.
 I visit Tractor Supply often to get my dogs food there and they always have a great selection of bird houses, feeders and seed mixtures.
 I then found a product I didn’t know about called No Melt Suet.
 I have also found these at Walmart and other stores.
 I had to try it and it works great!!!
 It stays hard and doesn’t make a mess.

-I put out the suet November 1st and I will keep it full until about May.
+I put out the suet in a suet feeder November 1st and I will keep it full until about May.
 So many birds migrate to and from Florida and if I leave it up in the summer time here, it will turn black from mold.

 I have made my own suet in the past and its super easy.
 Suet is really just fat from beef that has been trimmed off.
 I go to my butcher and ask if he has any suet.
 Its usually just thrown out and the butcher has always been pleased to give me some.
 I have also found out that using real beef suet is what the birds like most.
 Lard was rarely touched.
 What suet I don’t use, I will put in the freezer.